 For those wanting something a little less physically active, the Priory is also used by schools, youth groups, churches and adult groups interested in areas such as art, drama, music, history, environmental study, spiritual retreat and reflection.

 One of the attractions of the Priory is that residential groups enjoy sole use of the building and can make the place their own for the duration of their visit.
 The Priory can accommodate groups of 50 people overnight but even bigger groups are possible, just contact us for more information.
 We pride ourselves on the quality and quantity of our home cooking and can readily cater for special dietary requirements.

 Marrick Priory is run by the Head of Centre and a board of dedicated and active trustees.
-There is a close affiliation with the Diocese of West Yorkshire and the Dales (formerly Ripon and Leeds), who have been instrumental in supporting and developing the centre since the 1960’s.
+There is a close affiliation with the Church of England through the Diocese of Leeds, who have been instrumental in supporting and developing the centre since the 1960’s.
 The Diocese appoints half of the trustees, with the other half being made up of locally recruited representatives.